COPS-IITBHU/Hacker-Introduction/README.md

 # intro
-Create a file with your university roll number and introduce yourself.
+Create a file with your university roll number as file name and introduce yourself.